Brentwood, Essex: Modern history

 In 1917, the Roman Catholic church on Ingrave Road was awarded cathedral status.
 Between 1989 and 1991 the building was modified to an Italianate Classical style.
 Brentwood Cathedral is currently the seat of the Roman Catholic Bishop of Brentwood.
 Nearby Ingatestone Hall is noted for its Roman Catholic connections through the Petre family.
 The hall is a 16th-century manor house built by Sir William Petre at Yenge-atte-Stone.
 The staunch Petres played a significant role in the preservation of the Catholic faith in England.
-Sir William was assistant to Thomas Cromwell when Henry VIII sought to dissolve the monasteries and ascended to the confidential post of Secretary of State, throughout the revolutionary changes of four Tudor monarchs: Henry VIII, Edward VI, Mary I, and Elizabeth I. Queen Mary, in 1553, on her way to claim her crown in London, stopped at Ingatestone Hall; later, Queen Elizabeth I spent several nights at the hall on her royal progress of 1561.
+Sir William was assistant to Thomas Cromwell when Henry VIII sought to dissolve the monasteries and ascended to the confidential post of Secretary of State, throughout the revolutionary changes of four Tudor monarchs:Henry VIII, Edward VI, Mary I, and Elizabeth I. Queen Mary, in 1553, on her way to claim her crown in London, stopped at Ingatestone Hall; later, Queen Elizabeth I spent several nights at the hall on her royal progress of 1561.

 Today, Ingatestone Hall, like all other large Tudor houses, is an expression of wealth and status and retains many of the features of a 16th-century knightly residence, despite alterations by descendants who still live in the house.
 Ingatestone Hall represented the exterior of Bleak House in the 2005 television adaptation of Charles Dickens' novel, and also appeared in an episode of the television series Lovejoy.
 It is open to the public for tours, concerts, and performances; the hall and grounds can be rented for weddings and other occasions.

 Brentwood was the location of Warley Hospital, a psychiatric hospital, from 1853 to 2001.
-A British East India Company elephant training school was based in Brentwood and this remained an active army base as a depot for the Essex Regiment until 1959, when much of the site was redeveloped as the European headquarters for the Ford Motor Company.
-A few buildings remain from the Barracks – the regimental chapel, the gymnasium (now home to Brentwood Trampoline Club) and the officers' mess (now Marillac Hospital).